Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Without the 4th stepper, the name is 3axis... each.

 Default is axis 1 being vertical, axes 2 to 4 (hidden 4) being horizontal and parallel, axis 5 vertical again.
 Positive angles are CCW from above for axes 1 and 5, 0 degrees being in the X direction.
 For axes 2 to 4, positive angles are CCW seen from front, 0 degrees being the horizontal position (this can all be overritten by DH parameters).

+The automatically set 4th axis can be simply calculated from axes 2 and 3: angle 2 + angle 3 + angle 4 = 0.

 ### Mesh compensation